reergymerej/ang-tut-1/README.md

-#How to start
+#Using the Angular seed project

 ##Basic setup

 ###Create your repo in Github.

-For my example, I'm using reergymerej/ang-tut-1.git.
+For my example, I'm using https://github.com/reergymerej/ang-tut-1.git.

 ###Clone the Angular seed project from Github.